Clasp technology to knot homology via the affine Grassmannian: Statements of results

-The clasp $\P^- \in \Kom^-(\K_{\Gr,m})$ consists of complexes of 1-morphisms which are bounded above but not below.
+{\bf Final remarks.} The clasp $\P^- \in \Kom^-(\K_{\Gr,m})$ consists of complexes of 1-morphisms which are bounded above but not below.
 In section \ref{sec:remarks} we discuss the analogous projectors $\P^+ \in \Kom^+(\K_{\Gr,m})$ and explain that they are related to $\P^-$ via a duality functor $\bD$.

-Given a complex in a triangulated category one can try to define its convolution using an iterated cone construction (see section \ref{sec:triangulated}).
-This convolution may not exist and even if it exists it may not be unique.
-Using that $\K_{\Gr,m}$ is also a triangulated 2-category we propose in Conjecture \ref{conj:convolution} that the clasps $\P^+$ can be convolved to obtain a 1-morphism $C(\P^+) \in \K^-_{\Gr,m}$ (the issue here is convergence).

-In Lemma \ref{lem:convolution} we prove this conjecture for the first nontrivial case when $m=2$.
-Furthermore, we show that the resulting 1-morphism has a purely geometric description as the pushforward to a singular variety followed by pullback (Proposition \ref{prop:pclasp}).
-We conjecture that this geometric description holds for all clasps when $m=2$ (Conjecture \ref{conj:clasp}) but fails when $m>2$.
+We also relate the resulting link homologies (Proposition \ref{prop:Dmap}).

+The 2-category $\K_{\Gr,m}$ has a triangulated structure.
+Instead of defining $\T_i$ inside $\Kom(\K_{\Gr,m})$ one could use this structure to take the convolution (iterated cone) of $\T_i$ to obtain an object in $\K_{\Gr,m}$.

-Assuming that Conjectures \ref{conj:convolution} and \ref{conj:clasp} are true, we obtain a purely geometric construction via the affine Grassmannian for $PGL_2$ of all the Reshetikhin-Turaev tangle invariants associated with $\sl_2$.
-This means that all the functors, including the Jones-Wenzl projectors, have a geometric meaning.
+We conjecture that one can also define $\P^-$ inside $\K^-_{\Gr,m}$ (Conjecture \ref{conj:convolution}).
+Moreover, when $m=2$ we conjecture a geometric description of this clasp (Conjecture \ref{conj:clasp}).
+If these conjectures hold it would give a purely geometric construction, in terms of the affine Grassmannian for ${\rm PGL}_2$, of all the Reshetikhin-Turaev tangle invariants associated with $\g'=\sl_2$.

-\section{Some Preliminaries}
+\section{Some preliminaries}

-In this section we collect some conventions, definitions and results which will be used later.
-The reader may skip this and refer to it later as necessary.